becketalservices/beas-cnx-cloud/docs/AWS/chapter3.md

 ```

 To test the browser access, a load balancer service must be created.
 Delete the service after testing.
-The normal IBM Component Pack will be reachable via an ingress controller that gets configured later.
+The normal HCL Component Pack will be reachable via an ingress controller that gets configured later.

 ```
 kubectl -n connections expose deployment filebrowser \